 Think gems for your color inspiration.
 Deep purples, rich golds and deep greens will all look wonderful.
 From amethyst to royal purple, you can't go wrong, and adding accents of gold will give a bejeweled effect.

 Greens should be a velvety forest green to keep with the season.
-Any jewel tone from burgundy to icy diamond silver will work together.
+Any jewel tone to burgundy to icy diamond silver will work together.
 Plus, with these tones, your winter wedding favor options are endless!

 Many brides love pink and there's no reason you can't deck your day out in a shade of it.
 Think Victorian old fashioned Christmas.